BitcoinDesign/Guide/guide/foundations/backups.md

 # Bitcoin backups

-The self-custody of bitcoin is an important right, but also a financial responsibility that can scale from pocket money to life savings and it can take practice getting used to.
+The self-custody of bitcoin is an important right, but also a financial responsibility that can take practice getting used to, and scale from pocket money to life savings.

 Making a secure backup of your wallet should be straightforward.
 This guide is meant to provide a starting point for simple bitcoin backups.
 From a basic setup, you can increase the security level as your funds grow.